me11st/zk2/README.md

 ### Vision
 Transform public procurement globally by making it transparent, fair, and privacy-preserving.
 Enable citizens to participate in government decisions while protecting all stakeholders through cutting-edge cryptographic privacy.

+## 📜 Fair Use License

+**"Free for the people.
+Funded by the ones with power."**

+zkTender operates under an innovative **Fair Use License** that ensures:

+🔓 **Free for Civic Use:**
+- Students, activists, civic hackers, grassroots movements
+- Personal, educational, and non-commercial purposes
+- Community-driven improvements welcomed

+🏛️ **Paid for Institutional Use:**
+- Government agencies and municipalities
+- NGOs with budgets >€100k, corporations
+- Required licensing supports continued development

+This approach democratizes access while ensuring sustainability.
+[Full License Details](./LICENSE.md)

 ---

 ## 🚀 Quick Start